turingschool/md_launch_curriculum/Mod0/syllabus.md

 - **External Monitor/Display:** You will receive an external monitor along with your laptop.
 You will appreciate the additional screen space using all the tools as you navigate your new career.
 An HDMI-to-HDMI cable (i.e. full-size HDMI plug on both ends) is included in the monitor box to connect your laptop to the monitor.
 - **Dedicated Workspace:** It is crucial to have a workspace that has access to a reliable internet connection and is both quiet and free from distractions.
 Take time before Mod 0 to build your workspace and experiment with different setups until you find a configuration that works for you.
 - **Notebook + Writing Utensils:** While you will be working on your laptop while you code, work on projects, etc., we recommend using a physical notebook to take notes during class and workshops.
-There are apps available
+There are several note taking apps available for use on your laptop or mobile device, but handwriting notes with pen and paper will greatly improve your retention of new concepts.

 ## Optional Supplies
 - **Headphones with Microphone:** While your Turing-issued laptop has built-in speakers and a microphone, if your workspace has a lot of ambient noise, it might be a good idea to invest in headphones + microphone.
 - **USB-C Hub:** Your Turing-issued laptop has a limited number of ports.
-One is for your charged and another is for your external monitor.
+One is for your charger and another is for your external monitor.
 If you require more ports, a USB-C Hub is a great idea!
 - **Laptop Stand:** These can be useful when using a separate keyboard and for preventing strain on your neck.
 This also creates more real estate for your workspace.
 - **External Keyboard:** You may benefit from using a different keyboard than the integrated one in your laptop, especially if you are using a laptop stand.
 If you plan to use a wired keyboard, you'll likely need the USB-C hub mentioned above to connect to your keyboard in addition to your charger and monitor.